Students

 pitches into products.

-BUILD 2026 is open to students who are either graduating or have graduated in 2026,
+who are graduating in 2026 or have already graduated in 2026.

 Receive coaching by incubators and get exposed to the ecosystem.